tassyk/security/Security-Tools.md

 - [BMC-Tools](https://github.com/ANSSI-FR/bmc-tools) : ANSSI FR's RDP Bitmap Cache parser.
 - [Regshot](https://sourceforge.net/projects/regshot/) : Allows you to quickly take a snapshot of your registry and then compare it with a second one
 - [RegistryChangesView](https://www.nirsoft.net/utils/registry_changes_view.html) :  NirSoft's tool allows you to take a snapshot of Windows Registry and later compare it with another Registry snapshots
+- [Secure Bytes Free Security Tools](http://www.secure-bytes.com/product.php) : Set of free security tools to perform security checks (Windows, Oracle, SQL, ..;)
+- [SecureAPplus](https://www.secureaplus.com/) : SecureAPlus is a cloud based antivirus that Uses up to 12 Cloud Anti-Virus Engines for higher detection rates & low false positives
+- [360 Total Security](https://www.360totalsecurity.com/en/) : Your Unified Solution For PC Security and Performance
+- [Decontamine_Linux](https://whatsecurity.org/contents/projects/decontamine_linux.php) : Decontamine_Linux is an USB devices cleaning station for Linux
+- [Firetools](https://firejailtools.wordpress.com/) : Firetools is the graphical user interface of Firejail security sandbox.
+Firejail is a SUID sandbox program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces, seccomp-bpf and Linux capabilities

 ### Detection
 - [Yara](https://virustotal.github.io/yara/) : Identification et détection des IOC des malwares